 If the applicant is going to use the EAF Mapper to help fill out any portions of Part 1, they should use that first before filling out any other portions of the EAF.
 For more information on the EAF Mapper application, see the EAF Mapper section of the How to Use The EAF Workbooks page.

 Applicants can also review the individual county agricultural district information on the NYS Agriculture and Markets Agricultural Districts website.
 A map showing the name and extent of each district for each county is available for review and download through the Cornell University Geospatial Repository (CUGIR) website linked within the Agricultural District website.
 Agricultural District maps are also available directly from the CUGIR as downloadable shapefile, PDF or KML files for use with Google Earth.
 Detailed maps may also be available at the county planning department or Soil and Water Conservation District office.

 If there are no NYS Agricultural Districts located on the proposed project site, move on to question E.3.b.

-Additional information about agricultural districts can be found in local comprehensive plans, local or county-level agriculture and farmland protection plans, with each county, and at the NYS Department of Agriculture and Markets, Agricultural District Program.
+Additional information about agricultural districts can be found in local or county-level agriculture and farmland protection plans, on County websites, or at the NYS Department of Agriculture and Markets, Agricultural Districts website.
 Keep in mind that NY Agricultural Districts can and do change over time.
 Lands can be added to each district on an annual basis.
 Lands can be removed from each district every eight years.
 It is recommended that applicants check with each County contact shown to confirm the status of the agricultural districts.